ComCatLab/welcome-guide/docs/sources/dev_guide/setup.md

 # Setting Up for Local Development

-This page covers the basic setup to be able to locally develop the welcome guide.
+This page only covers the basic setup to enable local development of the welcome guide.
+Building the documentation is covered [elsewhere](./docs.md).

 ## Installing Prerequisites